Berlin neighbourhoods: Scheunenviertel and Prenzlauger Berg

 Times, resources and alternatives:

-- The times indicated are walking times, not including the many stops and visits that can be made.
-Depending on the number of visits and their duration, the time for this walk can vary from a few hours to a full day.
+- The times given are walking times, not taking into account the many stops and numerous visits you can make.
+Depending on the number of these visits and their duration, the time required for this walk can vary from a few hours to a full day.

-- The route alternates between busy areas and quieter areas.
-Given the characteristics of Berlin's urban planning, even in busy areas, there is plenty of space.
+- The route alternates between busy sites and quieter sections.
+Given the nature of Berlin’s urban layout, there is plenty of space even in the busiest areas.

-- Appropriate dress and behaviour are required in churches (see signs at the entrance).
-No visits to churches during services.
+- In churches, appropriate dress and behaviour are required (see the signs at the entrance).
+No church visits during services.

-- There are bars and restaurants along the route where you can stop for refreshments or a meal.
+- Along the way, there are bars and restaurants where you can have a drink or a bite to eat.
 The toilets in these establishments are for customers only.
-There are also a few public toilets (payable).
+There are also a few pay-to-use public toilets.

-- The itinerary can of course be varied depending on the sites you wish to visit or your inspiration, provided you have a detailed map (see below).
-It can be extended with the "Memories of the Berlin Wall: Bernauer Straße" walk, which starts at Eberwalder Straße Station.
+- The route naturally lends itself to various alternatives, depending on the sites you wish to visit or your own inspiration, provided you have a detailed map (see below).
+In particular, it can be extended by the “Memories of the Berlin Wall: Bernauer Straße” walk, which starts at Eberwalder Straße Station.

 Maps:

-It is essential to bring a detailed map with the names of the streets in German (at least the one accompanying this description).
-City maps can be purchased on site at the main tourist sites.
-They can also be obtained in the United Kingdom from specialist bookshops (for example, IGN offers a handy 1:15,000 map).
+It is essential to have a detailed map with street names in German (at the very least, the one accompanying this description).
+City maps can be purchased on site at the main tourist attractions.
+They are also available in France from specialist bookshops (for example, the IGN offers a very handy 1:15,000 scale map).

-Hike completed by the author on 12 November 2016.
+Hike undertaken by the author on 12 November 2016.

 Worth a visit

 This walk is part of a series of walking routes dedicated to Berlin, none of which claim to be exhaustive in terms of places to see or visit.
-In addition to the city's unique urban planning, characterised above all by its spaciousness, the following sites are worth mentioning:
+In addition to the city’s unique urban layout, characterised first and foremost by its open spaces, the following sites are worth noting:

-- Passages and inner courtyards between (1) and (3): at no. 39 Rosenthaler Straße; Die Hackeschen Höfe from no. 40 on the same street; Sophien-Gibs Höfe.
+- Passages and courtyards, between (1) and (3): at No. 39 Rosenthaler Straße; Die Hackeschen Höfe from No. 40 on the same street; Sophien-Gibs Höfe.

 - Rosa-Luxemburg-Platz (3) with the monumental Volksbühne theatre.
-Rosa Luxemburg (1870-1919), socialist and pacifist activist, co-founder of the Spartacus movement, was executed without trial by soldiers who were supposed to take her to prison.
+Rosa Luxemburg (1870–1919), a socialist and pacifist activist and co-founder of the Spartacist movement, was executed without trial by soldiers who were supposed to be taking her to prison.

 - Kulturbrauerei (5).
 Former brewery converted into a cultural centre.